algm/fiction-kit/templates/commands/chapter.md

 Generate a complete, polished chapter draft by combining scene-level planning with prose generation, following all established voice, style, and character guidelines.

+**Single Source of Truth Principle**: Reference information from authoritative locations.
+Use cross-references when needed.

+**See**: [navigation-guide.md](../navigation-guide.md) for the complete information location map.

 ## Execution Steps

 ### 1. Setup